barry-waldbaum-rl/reat-vm-setup/README.md

 Subnet Region | us-west1
 Subnet IP Address Range | 172.18.0.0/16

-2. Create a firewall rule for the VPC to allow ingress on all ports from all source instances (0.0.0.0/0) to all targets.
+2. Create a firewall rule to allow ingress on all ports from all sources (0.0.0.0/0) to all targets.

-3. Create a VM instance on GCP with following
+3. Create a VM with following

 Requirement  | Specification
 ------------ | -------------
-Name | reat-ubuntu-ip1
+Name | reat-ubuntu
 Region | us-west1
 CPU | 4
 Memory | 15 GB